earthly/earthly/docs/data-collection/data-collection.md

 ## CI platform

-Earthly applies some heuristics to determine if it is running in a CI system, and will report which CI system is detected (e.g. github actions, circle CI, travis CI, jenkins, etc).
+Earthly applies some heuristics to determine if it is running in a CI system, and will report which CI system is detected (e.g. GitHub Actions, Circle CI, Travis CI, Jenkins, etc).

 ## Command and exit code